 The primary goal of the pathway is to help our residents find the best possible career that allows them to achieve their professional and personal goals.

-Pathway Co-Directors: Sean Kenmore, MD; Connie Chace, MD
+Pathway Co-Directors: Sean Kenmore, MD; Ashley Scanlon, MD

 About the Pathway: The RACE (Resident as Clinician Educator) Pathway is a training pathway devoted to building clinical education skills and a diverse teaching portfolio.
 Residents are paired 1:1 with faculty mentors who provide focused training in medical education and oversee resident progression towards professional teaching goals.
 Additionally, the RACE Pathway runs sessions for all residents via our Friday School didactics.